Skip to the main content.

 Job descriptions should be revisited “at least once a year” according to Burgos-Ojeda.
 This process might be aligned with “performance conversations, during a time of the year designed to check in and see if the description is still accurate to what the person is doing.
 If not, what does that mean?
 Does the job description need to be adjusted?”

-If your company is growing and looking to hire new team members and not sure how to start, nTech Workforce can help.
+If your company is growing and looking to hire new team members and is not sure how to start, nTech Workforce can help.
 From crafting the perfect job description to sourcing the best candidates for the job, our dedicated team of experts is here to serve as a resource for your business.